 Seasonal Pricing Considerations

-I practice honest, straightforward pricing year-round, but I want you to understand how timing affects service availability and costs.
+I keep my pricing honest and steady year-round, but I want you to understand how timing affects availability and cost.

 Peak Season (October – February)

-This is when everyone wants their chimney serviced.
-Demand is high, and my schedule fills up fast.
+This is when everybody wants their chimney serviced.
+Demand is high and my schedule fills up fast.
 During peak season:

 - Standard service: Regular pricing